 The 1st SSEA was held 9-12 December 2015 in Padova, Italy.

 The 2nd SSEA was held 11-13 April 2018 in Budapest, Hungary.

 Registration is open and sponsorship is available

 Learn from students and representatives from academia, industry, and government about activities and opportunities for the next generation of space scientists and engineers.
-A full programme will be published soon.

 The University of Leicester is in the historic city of Leicester and has excellent transport links and nearby accommodation.